US1GHQ/miswrt-18.06/README.md

 # miswrt-18.06
-OpenWRT with Accel-ppp IPOE Server suppot (only arm) and extrachannels for ath9k (current only 2ghz)
+MisWRT with Accel-ppp IPOE Server suppot (only arm) and extrachannels for ath9k (current only 2ghz) Based on Latest stable release openwrt 18.06